Cartilage Aftercare

 • Wash your hands before cleaning or touching your piercing.

-• Repeat piercing clean after submerging in any unhygienic bodies of water(bath, pool, ocean etc)
+• Repeat piercing clean after submerging in any unhygienic bodies of water (bath, pool, ocean etc)

-• Maintain cleanliness of telephones, headphones, eyeglasses, helmets, hats, and anything that contacts the pierced area.
+• Maintain cleanliness of telephones, headphones, eyeglasses, helmets, hats, and anything that makes contact with the pierced area.

 • Make sure your bedding is washed and changed regularly.
 Wear clean, comfortable, breathable clothing that protects your piercing while you are sleeping.